Soul of Chogokin Gx-61 Saikyo Robo Daioja

 ——-Sections of the torso, lower legs, internal joints

 -Excellent articulation.
-I was very impressed to see the complicated transformation and then have the toy still retain so much poseability in both combined and seperated modes.
-Certainly way better than the Zambot 3.
+I was very impressed to see the complicated transformation and then have the toy still retain so much poseability in both combined and separated modes.
+Certainly way better than how it was with the Zambot 3.